Celery: Allergic reactions

-Celery is among a small group of foods that may provoke allergic reactions; for people with celery allergy, exposure can cause potentially fatal anaphylactic shock.
+Celery is among a large group of foods that may provoke allergic reactions; for people with celery allergy, exposure can cause potentially fatal anaphylactic shock.
 Cases of allergic reaction to ingestion of celery root have also been reported in pollen-sensitive individuals resulting in gastrointestinal disorders and other symptoms, although in most cases, celery sensitivity is not considered clinically significant.
 In the European Union and the United Kingdom, foods that contain or may contain celery, even in trace amounts, must be clearly marked.

 The Apium graveolens plant has an OPALS allergy scale rating of 4 out of 10, indicating moderate potential to cause allergic reactions, exacerbated by over-use of the same plant throughout a garden.
 Celery has caused skin rashes and cross-reactions with carrots and ragweed.

 Uses

 Nutrition

 Raw celery is 95% water, 3% carbohydrates, 0.7% protein, and contains negligible fat.
-A 100 g reference amount provides 14 calories of food energy and is a rich source of vitamin K, providing 24% of the Daily Value, with no other micronutrients in significant content.
+A reference amount of 100 g provides 14 calories of food energy and is a rich source of vitamin K, providing 24% of the Daily Value, with no other micronutrients in significant content.

 Culinary

 Celery is eaten around the world as a vegetable.
 In North America and Europe the crisp petiole (leaf stalk) is used.
-In Europe the hypocotyl is also used as a root vegetable.
 The leaves are strongly flavoured and are used less often, either as a flavouring in soups and stews or as a dried herb.
 Celery, onions, and bell peppers are the "holy trinity" of Louisiana Creole and Cajun cuisine.
 Celery, onions, and carrots make up the French mirepoix, often used as a base for sauces and soups.
-Celery is a staple in many soups.
+In Italian cuisine, chopped onions, carrots, and celery are slowly cooked in olive oil to make soffritto, which is used as a base for many dishes.
+Celery is also commonly used in many soups.
 It is used in the Iranian stew khoresh karafs.